codesuki/react-d3-components/README.md

 As it is now each bar needs to have a minimum width of 1px, as well as 1px space between to adjacent bars.
 In order to allow this, we subsample the input data in order to have exactly a maximum of width/2 elements.

-It is therefore a good strategy to select the width of the graph to be twice the length of the dataset.The viewBox responsiveness will then resize the graph to the width of the container.
+It is therefore a good strategy to select the width of the graph to be twice the length of the dataset.
+The viewBox responsiveness will then resize the graph to the width of the container.
-If the samples are less than half of the space available we just display them with a width > 1px.
-Space between bars are increased in width as well.
+If the samples are less than half of the space available we just display them with a width >1px.
+Space between bars is increased in width as well.

 ![waveform](http://codesuki.github.io/react-d3-components/waveform.png)